Coaxial/adaday/README.md

 The `timezone` will be used to interpret the `publish_at` time entered.
 A list of timezones is available [here](http://momentjs.com/timezone/).

+The `min_score` setting is the cut-off value under which the ad is rejected.
+Scores range from `0` to `5`.
+Valid values are `0`, `1`, `2`, `3`, `4`, `5`.
+The more recent videos have a score of 0.0 or 5.0; it seems there used to be a way to give a 1 to 5 stars rating to ads before that went away with a newer version of the website.
+It is only possible to "like" a video now, giving a rating of 5.0 without any granularity.

 You will need NodeJS (get it [here](https://nodejs.org/en/).
 Install the dependencies with `npm i` and run the app with `npm start`.
 As long as the app